BigPolarBear1/factorization/README.md

 But yea, this will not work well until I implement p-adic lifting and sieve intervals.
 Otherwise it just becomes too difficult to find these "similar smooths" at higher bits.

+The cool thing is, if you find a smooth with only 1 or 2 odd exponent factors... you only need to find a couple of similar smooths to succeed.
+Ofcourse they will be hard to find, but with p-adic lifting, it is possible.
+You could in theory factor a 200-bit number with only 5 smooths or something this way.